-Teenagers with hyperparathyroidism typically have blood calcium levels between 10.9 and 12.3 --it isn't subtle.
-For us adults over 35-40 years old, however, "frequent or persistent calcium levels above 10.1" means we are almost guaranteed to have a parathyroid tumor.
-As you will read below, a calcium level of 10.5 in an adult over 60 years old is more dangerous than a calcium level of 11.5 in a 20 year old.
-One small teaching point here... the blue area starts around age 10 because hyperparathyroidism is so rare below age 10 that it essentially doesn't exist.
+Teenagers with hyperparathyroidism typically have blood calcium levels between 10.9 and 12.3 - it isn't subtle.
+For adults over 40 years old, however, frequent or persistent calcium levels above 10.2 almost always indicate a parathyroid tumor.
+One point here... the blue area starts around age 10 because hyperparathyroidism is so rare below age 10 that it essentially doesn't exist.
 Remember, people of any age above 10 can get a parathyroid tumor, but the peak incidence is between the ages of 50 and 80.
 See our page on age for more about this.
-Hey folks, do us a favor, print this page and these graphs and take them to your doctor.
-No more than 1 doctor in 1000 understands that the labs don't correct normal ranges of blood calcium according to the patient's age.
-Teach your doctor, because a lot of you know more than they do (and you know who you are!).
-(Note: about 6% of people with hyperparathyroidism can have calcium levels in the green area, not "all" patients with hyperparathyroidism have high blood calcium).
+(Note: about 2% of people with hyperparathyroidism can have calcium levels in the green area, not "all" patients with hyperparathyroidism have high blood calcium).

-Most adults with hyperparathyroidism have blood calcium levels only little elevated.
+Most adults with hyperparathyroidism have blood calcium levels that are only a little elevated.

 Now you see the biggest challenge we face... most people with a parathyroid tumor have only slightly or modestly elevated calcium levels and the lab is not giving normal ranges specific to the patient's age.
-So every day we see 4 or 5 patients who have had a parathyroid tumor for 6-8 years that has not been appreciated because their blood calcium level was not recognized as being high.
+Every day we see patients with parathyroid tumors who have never had a calcium level that was "out of range" - because the range given was incorrect.

-The last concept for this page is very important, and something most doctors don't understand.
-In most things in life, and most things in medicine for that matter, a higher number is more significant than a lower number.
+In many areas of life, and many areas in medicine for that matter, a higher number is more significant than a lower number.
 A cholesterol of 350 is "worse" than a cholesterol of 310, for instance.
 Blood calcium levels are the big exception to this rule.
 The person with the "worse" hyperparathyroidism is the one who has had high blood calcium the LONGEST, not the one with the HIGHEST calcium.